DMS Brochure and Application

-The Diagnostic Medical Sonography Program at Tulsa Community College (TCC) is designed to prepare individuals with the knowledge, skills and behaviors that are required for successful entry level Sonographers.
+The Diagnostic Medical Sonography Program at Tulsa Community College (TCC) is designed to prepare individuals with the knowledge, skills and behaviors that are required for successful entry- level general sonographers.
 If you enjoy working in a fast-paced environment where your technical and scientific responsibilities will be matched by a real need for human relation skills, then the TCC Diagnostic Medical Sonography may be what you are looking for.
 The Sonography program consists of five (5) semesters and is considered a full-time program of specialized courses offered in a specific sequence.
 The program is being offered at TCC’s Owasso Campus with clinical education at various sites in the Tulsa metro and surrounding area.
 Distant travel may be necessary as well as some evening clinic and class work.
 The graduates of this program receive an Associate Degree in Applied Science.

 Sonographers use non-ionizing high-frequency sound waves (ultrasound) to create images of organs, tissues, or blood flow inside the body for diagnostic purposes.
 Ultrasound exams require the sonographer to use critical thinking, scanning and technical skills while following exam protocols.
 The sonographer is expected to go beyond the minimum protocol to provide a diagnostic ultrasound exam.
-Proficiency and competency in performing sonographic examinations is a continuous and cumulative process based in the consistent demonstration of accurate scanning skills.
+Proficiency and competency in performing sonographic examinations is a continuous and cumulative process based on the consistent demonstration of accurate scanning skills.
 Sonography is used to examine many parts of the body, such as the abdominal organs, heart, superficial structures, reproductive systems, and blood vessels throughout the body.
 Graduates find work in hospitals, physician offices, outpatient clinics and mobile services.

-tunnel syndrome, neck and back strain, and eye strain: however, greater use of ergonomic equipment and an increasing awareness will continue to minimize such risks.
+tunnel syndrome, neck and back strain, and eye strain.
+However, greater use of ergonomic equipment and an increasing awareness will continue to minimize such risks.
 Sonographers have extensive direct patient contact including patients with communicable diseases.
 Some sonographers work as contract employees and may travel to several health care facilities in an area.
-Similarly, some sonographers work with mobile imaging service providers and travel to patients and use mobile diagnostic imaging equipment to provide service in areas that otherwise do not have the access to such services.
+Similarly, some sonographers work with mobile imaging service providers and travel to patients using mobile diagnostic imaging equipment to provide service in areas that otherwise do not have access to such services.
 Sonographers work independently without a physician present in the exam room and must work with the rest of the health care team to provide high quality patient care.
 Most full-time sonographers work about 40 hours a week.
 Hospital-based sonographers may have evening and weekend hours and times when they are on call and must be ready to report to work on short notice.

 The selection criteria are based upon the following: